SAMYAK99/CS-180/README.md

 Before pushing code please go through our guidelines:
 1. Always push the code in the Specified folder
 2. Mention proper name for the code before making PR
-3. Repetetive Pull Request with same code in the same language wont be counted
+3. Repetitive Pull Request with same code in the same language wont be counted
-4. If you want to push the code in some other language  which is not present in this repo , make a seprate folder with language name and then push it .
+4. If you want to push the code in some other language  which is not present in this repo , make a separate folder with language name and then push it .

 # Happy Hacktoberfest 😀